webprofusion/certify-docs/docs/certificate-process.md

 title: Requesting a Certificate
 ---

-When you install Certify you will be prompted to register with the the Certificate Authority who will validate and issue your certificates (e.g. Let's Encrypt).
+When you install Certify you will be prompted to register with the [Certificate Authority](guides/certificate-authorities) who will validate and issue your [certificates](guides/certificates) (e.g. Let's Encrypt).
 You should provide a real email address, otherwise they can't contact you if there is a problem with your certificate.

 **Quick Start: ** If you are requesting a certificate for an IIS website with existing http/https domain bindings it's possible to just install the app on the web server, click **New Certificate**, selected your IIS Website and confirm your domains, then click **Request Certificate** to automatically validate your domain(s), fetch the certificate and auto-apply it.
 You can then access your website via https.
 Your certificate will automatically renew using the same process.